Pulse shaping

-In electronics and telecommunications, pulse shaping is the process of changing a transmitted pulses' waveform to optimize the signal for its intended purpose or the communication channel.
-This is often done by limiting the bandwidth of the transmission and filtering the pulses to control intersymbol interference.
-Pulse shaping is particularly important in RF communication for fitting the signal within a certain frequency band and is typically applied after line coding and before modulation.
+In electronics and telecommunications, pulse shaping is the process of changing a transmitted pulse's waveform to optimize the signal for its intended purpose or communication channel.
+This is often done by limiting the bandwidth of the transmission and filtering the pulses to control intersymbol interference (ISI).
+Pulse shaping is particularly important in radio frequency (RF) communication for fitting the signal within a certain frequency band and is typically applied after line coding and before modulation.

 Need for pulse shaping

-Transmitting a signal at high modulation rate through a band-limited channel can create intersymbol interference.
-The reason for this is Fourier correspondences (see Fourier transform).
-A bandlimited signal corresponds to an infinite time signal, that causes neighboring pulses to overlap.
+Transmitting a signal at a high modulation rate through a band-limited channel can create ISI as a result of Fourier correspondences (see Fourier transform).
+A bandlimited signal is equivalent to an infinite-duration time signal, which can cause neighboring pulses to overlap.
 As the modulation rate increases, the signal's bandwidth increases.
 When the spectrum of the signal is uniformly rectangular, a sinc shape results in the time domain.
 This happens if the bandwidth of the signal is larger than the channel bandwidth, leading to a distortion.
-This distortion usually manifests itself as intersymbol interference (ISI).
-Theoretically for sinc shaped pulses, there is no ISI, if neighboring pulses are perfectly aligned, i.e. in the zero crossings of each other.
+This distortion usually manifests itself as intersymbol interference.
+Theoretically for sinc shaped pulses, there is no ISI, if neighboring pulses are perfectly aligned, i.e., in the zero crossings of each other.
 But this requires very good synchronization and precise/stable sampling without jitter.
 As a practical tool to determine ISI, one uses the Eye pattern, that visualizes typical effects of the channel and the synchronization/frequency stability.

 The signal's spectrum is determined by the modulation scheme and data rate used by the transmitter, but can be modified with a pulse shaping filter.
-This pulse shaping will make the spectrum smooth, leading to a time limited signal again.
+This pulse shaping will make the spectrum smooth, leading to a time-limited signal again.
 Usually the transmitted symbols are represented as a time sequence of dirac delta pulses multiplied with the symbol.
 This is the formal transition from the digital to the analog domain.
 At this point, the bandwidth of the signal is unlimited.
 This theoretical signal is then filtered with the pulse shaping filter, producing the transmitted signal.
 If the pulse shaping filter is rectangular in the time domain, the result is an unlimited spectrum.